-It was like looking at an avalanche moving with full force towards me, knowing I needed to run in the opposite direction but being stuck with legs that wouldn’t move fast enough.
+It was like looking at an avalanche moving with full force towards me, knowing I needed to run in the opposite direction, but being stuck with legs that wouldn’t and couldn’t move fast enough.

 Facing The Avalanche

 So when things are really outside of your control you simply have to deal with them as best you can.
-You have to face it and try to move through it while constantly hoping and praying that a crisis doesn’t eventuate.
-A crisis that could quite likely land you in hospital.
+You have to face the situation and try to move through it, while constantly hoping and praying a crisis doesn’t eventuate.
+A crisis which could quite likely land you in hospital.

-My avalanche included extra necessary medical appointments which resulted in extra tests and scans over a number of days.
-All were taxing on me physically and all greatly impacted my “normal” daily schedule that I need to follow to cope with my pain levels and disease symptoms.
+My avalanche included necessary medical appointments which resulted in tests and scans.
+All were taxing on me physically and all greatly impacted the “normal” daily schedule I need to follow to cope with my pain levels and disease symptoms.

-The problem with chronic disease is that you can’t just catchup after a glitch in your routine.
+The problem with chronic disease is, you can’t just catchup after a glitch in your routine.
 Believe me I’ve tried.
-I’ve often thought that one day of complete rest will make all the difference.
+I’ve often thought one day of complete rest will make all the difference.